hephaestus-compiler-project/types-bug-study-artifact/README.md

 ## Setup

-There are two ways to reproduce the results of the paper.
+There are two options for reproducing the results of the paper.
-If you are in an Ubuntu/Debian OS, we provide the instructions for installing the necessary apt packages and libraries.
+If you run an Ubuntu/Debian OS, we provide the instructions for installing the necessary `apt` packages and libraries used for running the scripts of the artifact.
-Otherwise if you do not own an Ubuntu/Debian environment, this artifact also provides a Docker image that offers the required setup for executing the scripts and reproducing the results of our paper.
+Otherwise if you do not have an Ubuntu/Debian installation, this artifact provides you with a Docker image that contains the required setup for executing the scripts and reproducing the results of our paper.

-#### Ubuntu/Debian
+#### Option1: Ubuntu/Debian Installation

-**NOTE**: If you do not run an Ubuntu/Debian OS, please jump to the Section "Installing Docker Image".
+**NOTE**: If you do not run an Ubuntu/Debian OS, please jump to the Section "Option2: Docker Image Installation".

 You need to install some `apt` packages and some Python packages to run the experiments of this artifact.